Learn about flood insurance

 Yet many North Carolinians haven't even thought about flood insurance.

-Remnants of Tropical Storm Nicole dumped up to 23 inches of rain on eastern and coastal North Carolina.
+In 2010, remnants of Tropical Storm Nicole dumped up to 23 inches of rain on eastern and coastal North Carolina.

 The flooding extended from Carolina Beach, where people paddled through flood waters on kayaks, to Johnston County.